-Posted by: Kathy on: April 19, 2008
+Posted in frugal by Katsy283 on April 19, 2008

 There are many reasons why a person might want to make his own yogurt — to save money, and to avoid high fructose corn syrup and artificial flavorings and artificial colorings that most commercial yogurt has.
 There are many ways of making your own yogurt; and I remember my mom had a yogurt maker when I was a kid.
 But I don’t remember her ever actually making yogurt — it was just a brightly colored something that was stuck in the back of the cabinets out of the way.
 I’m assuming she bought it when yogurt was a “brand new” fad back in the 70s (although people have been making yogurt for centuries if not millenia), to make her own.
 But it didn’t work right.
 (Does anybody else remember those?
 It had a small flat base that I guess was the warmer, and maybe 4 different-colored jars that sealed with metal doohickeys.
 Enough of the trip down memory lane.
 Now back to your regular programming!)